The West Virginia Guide to Section 8 Housing

 Can I Transfer My Section 8 Voucher to West Virginia?

-It is possible to transfer your vouchers to West Virginia through a process called portability.
+Yes, Section 8 vouchers are portable, meaning you can transfer your voucher to West Virginia if you are already participating in the program in another state.
 Before moving, you must contact the housing authority issuing your voucher and inform them of your desire to relocate to West Virginia.
 They will then coordinate with the closest public housing authority to transfer your account.

 Can I Buy a House With a Section 8 Voucher in West Virginia?